Vilcrow/bulls_and_cows/README.md

-# bulls_and_cows
+# Bulls and Cows
-Bulls and Cows game
+Bulls and Cows game.
-The repository was created for educational purposes
+The repository was created for educational purposes.